ast-hugger/Trifle/doc/code-examples.md

       62: swap
       63: invokevirtual #57                 // Method com/github/vassilibykov/enfilade/core/SquarePegException.value:()Ljava/lang/Object;
       66: invokevirtual #60                 // Method com/github/vassilibykov/enfilade/acode/Interpreter.interpret:(Ljava/lang/Object;)Ljava/lang/Object;

+The value produced by the interpreter is on the stack.
+If it's an `Integer`, return it normally as an `int`.

       69: dup
       70: instanceof    #14                 // class java/lang/Integer
       73: ifeq          86